-In the above examples the chemicals being mixed tend to be components of explosives.
+In the above examples the chemicals being mixed tend to be dangerous when brought together; the example with Kari is used to make gun cotton, while the "blur with blur" were some of the additional components used to make properly reactive thermite.
 Besides being particularly dangerous to try at home there are probably federal and local laws governing/forbidding their use and procurement without licences.
-(Aluminum powder and iron oxide are already mentioned, so these aren't the two items; plus, at least one of the substances indicated is clearly a liquid of some kind.)
+(Regarding the thermite components: Aluminum powder and iron oxide were already mentioned, so these aren't the two items; plus, at least one of the substances indicated is clearly a liquid of some kind.)

 They also blur out commercial logos on people's clothing.
 In one memorable example, this (evidently) included the manufacturer of Kari's diving suit, turning her entire chest into one big blur.